 If you want to add a distressed look to the surface, you can rub a bit of fine-grit sandpaper to remove some of the paint after painting.

 Also, sand over the embossed areas to create a unique texture along with an interesting visual effect.

 For kids, novices, and delicate glass pieces, paint pens are the perfect option.

 When buying these special markers, make sure that these are specifically designed for glass material.

 These markers are available at craft stores in a variety of different shades.

 Also, there are metallic paint shades available that offer a solid color to paint your design on the glass.

-If you want to handwrite something (like your name, alphabets, digits, or any other design), then also you can choose it.
+If you want to handwrite something (like your name, alphabets, digits, or any other design), you can also choose it.

 Then recreate it the same way on the glass surface.

-After you are done with painting, make sure that you allow the design to air dry for about 6-8 hours before using the jars.
+After you are done with painting, ensure that you allow the design to air dry for about 6-8 hours before using the jars.